vigneshwarvj/Global-Fun-City_CoreJava_Project/README.md

-# 🎡 Global Fun City Project - Readme
+# 🎡 Global Fun City Core Java Project

 Welcome to the repository for the Global Fun City project by [Vigneshwar Vijayakumar (Body)](https://in.linkedin.com/in/vigneshwar-vijayakumar-58583724b).
 This repository contains the source code and documentation for the project.